The $\beta$-decay spectrum of Tritiated graphene: combining nuclear quantum mechanics with Density Functional Theory: Introduction

 Of all the known fundamental particles, neutrinos are arguably the most elusive ones, mostly because, aside from gravity, they couple to the rest of ordinary matter only via weak interactions, which, at low energies, are extremely feeble.
 Moreover, while within the renormalizable part of the Standard Model they are exactly massless, the experimental observation of the oscillations between their three flavors (i.e., electronic, muonic and tauonic), indeed imply that they do carry mass~\cite{Super-Kamiokande:1998kpq,SNO:2001kpb,SNO:2002tuh,deSalas:2020pgw,Esteban:2020cvm,Capozzi:2021fjo}.
 These masses, however, are still unknown, both in their absolute value (i.e., the mass of the lightest neutrino), and in their ordering (i.e., whether the lightest neutrino is mostly within the electronic or tauonic family).

 A possible way to measure these properties is by looking at the spectrum of the electrons emitted by $\beta$-decay processes of unstable nuclei.
-Among them, a notable instance is the decay of Tritium,
+Among them, a notable instance is the decay of Tritium (hereafter also noted as T),

 which produces an electron, an anti-neutrino and a Helium nucleus.
 The shape of the spectrum for values of the electron's energy close to the maximum allowed one --- the so-called {\it end-point} --- is the most sensitive to the neutrino masses, which can then in principle be inferred from its precise measurement.
 The Tritium lifetime of about 12 years, and its relatively low energy end-point of 18.6~keV, makes it particularly amenable to this aim, motivating a series of Tritium $\beta$-decay experiments~\cite[e.g.,][]{Robertson:1991vn,Kawakami:1991th,Holzschuh:1992np,Stoeffl:1995wm}.
 The current best laboratory bound on the neutrino (effective) mass has been set by the KATRIN experiment, which obtained $m_\nu < 0.45$~eV, using gaseous molecular Tritium~\cite{KATRIN:2019yun,KATRIN:2021uub,Aker:2024drp}.